iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 - Create another "chapter" that talks about flood-related damages to the [Red Hook Houses](https://en.wikipedia.org/wiki/Red_Hook_Houses).
 You'll have to do some searching online
   - Show the housing layer in this chapter
   - Make sure to include a relevant image and link to it under `chapters[{...,image:XX,..}]`
+- Note: I'm only requiring two "chapters" for this lab even though the template comes with three.